🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 • Legumes, including beans, chickpeas and lentils

-• Fruits such as bananas and avocados
+• Fruit such as bananas and avocados

 • Wholegrain cereals such as quinoa and oats